puppetlabs/puppet-docs/source/geppetto/4.0/index.md

 * **Source**: The repo where the module lives.
 If you used Geppetto to create your module, you can ignore this.
 * **Project Page**: The GitHub page where the module's source code is published.
 * **Summary**: A brief description of the module's functionality.
 * **Description**: Originally, this was a space to give some more detailed information about your module, but this feature is being deprecated.
-Please enter detailed information about your module in the [README](http://docs.puppetlabs.com/puppet/3/reference/modules_documentation.html).
+Information you put in this field will be lost.
+Please enter detailed information about your module in the [README](http://docs.puppetlabs.com/puppet/3/reference/modules_documentation.html) instead.

 If your module requires capabilities or functionality provided by another module in order to run properly, your module is dependent on that other module.
 From the *Dependencies* tab, you can add, delete, or edit dependencies for your module.